Send audiences to The Trade Desk Data Marketplace

 Tip

-An effective hybrid rate establishes a percent of media cost value that scales across media channels.
-As the value of an audience scales into premium high cost channels, audiences yield higher vaules.
+Hybrid rates are required for syndicated audiences.
+An effective hybrid rate establishes a percent of media cost value that scales across media channels along with a CPM cap.
+As the value of an audience scales into premium high cost channels, audiences yield higher revenue.

 Amperity uses the POST /v3/datarate/batch endpoint to send data rates for processing and approval.